kramg/rpi-fruitbox/README.md

 # Branch: 27-designate-sound-device

-This branch is focused on attempting to allow different sound devices to be used for music and sound effects.
+This branch is focused on attempting to allow separate sound devices to be used for music and sound effects.

 Raspberry Pi fruitbox